vaylvn/vaylbot-documentation/guide/actions.md

 This document describes all available actions in **Vayl**, including their arguments, descriptions, and usage examples.

-Be sure to check out [Variable Tags](conditional-actions.md#tags-for-fetching-information)
+Remember: You also have access to [Variable Tags](conditional-actions.md#tags-for-fetching-information)

 ---